 Vancouver oozes happy living.
-Hugged by glittery water, this coastal crown on Canada’s west coast throws up a majestic mix of mountain views, gorgeous green parks, and sublime seafood.
-As well as a booming sports, arts, and music scene.
+Hugged by glittery water, this coastal crown on Canada’s west coast throws up a majestic mix of mountain views, gorgeous green parks and sublime seafood.
+As well as a booming sports, arts and music scene.
 It is a wonderful place to live and work remotely: with its clean air, spacious streets, waterfront views, and chic coffee shops handing all newcomers the tools for a creative burst.
-I spent two weeks living and remote working as a digital nomad in Vancouver — and I’m already planning my next trip.
+I spent two weeks living and working remotely as a digital nomad in Vancouver, and I’m already planning my next trip.

 Magical things to do in Vancouver